 For the 30th year in a row, Seattle architects will put their skills to the test to construct an entire gingerbread village at the Seattle Sheraton.
-This year’s theme is Whoville, so keep an eye out for Cindy Lou Who and the Grinch.
 The event benefits the Juvenile Diabetes Research Foundation.
 Viewing hours are 9 a.m. to 9 p.m.
 Sunday through Thursday and 9 a.m. to 11 p.m.
 Friday and Saturday.

 With over a month-long run, Seattle Center’s Winterfest truly offers something for everyone.
 From sparkling lights and kid-friendly attractions to ice skating and ice sculpting, you’ll find every winter activity you can dream up scattered throughout the month.
 Winterfest even launches fireworks from the Space Needle to mark New Year's Eve.

 A new celebration of lights will kick-off this winter at Woodland Park Zoo in place of the annual WildLights.
 Experience WildLanterns, which features intricate lanterns of animals we all know and love.
 Wander through jungle landscapes and safari scenes to discover everything from snow leopards to zebras in lantern form.